luqeei1/RISCV-Group23/docs/logs/Theo_log.md

 ## 5/12
 - Added extra necessary signals to the pipeline FF's
 - Wrote a working unit test for the ControlUnit/ALUDecoder

+## 6/12
+- Helped debug the F1 simulation
+- Successful in getting the F1 simulation working
+- Wrote testbenches for all Tests and converted into HEX files

+## 7/12
+- Passed Test 1 and Test 2
+- Worked on and solving issues with Test 3 and Test 4
+- Started testing with the PDF simulation/test